lgommans/oskalisti/README.md

 ## Permission model

+Óskalisti is meant for a group of friends or family, where users know and trust each other.
+Only the "last edited by" field is meant as an audit trail, so you can always trace who did something in case an issue comes up.

 - Nothing can be seen before logging in
   - Normal wishes are visible for anyone who is logged in
   - Personal wishes can be viewed by the person who made it, and the person whose list it was added to